tibordp/pyncette/README.rst

 =========

-Pyncette is designed for reliable (at-least-once by default) execution of recurring tasks (think cronjobs) whose lifecycles are managed dynamically, but can work effectively as a general-purpose task scheduler and executor.
+Pyncette is designed for reliable (at-least-once by default) execution of recurring tasks (think cronjobs) whose lifecycles are managed dynamically, but can work effectively for

 Example use cases: